-Brittany is a rockstar in the fitness game (just look at her before/after pictures in this post and in the last), which is why I’m stoked to have her writing here for us!
-Please check out her post below and let us know what you think in the comments section.
+Brittany is a rockstar in the fitness game (just look at her before/after pictures in this post and in the last), which is why I’m stoked to have her first-hand review of Hammer and Chisel!

 I have a pretty active lifestyle, I have a strong positive attitude, and I tend to make healthy food choices… 95% of the time.